 The look of your website can significantly affect bounce rates and conversion rates.

-Bounce rate refers to the percentage of users who land on a page on your website, and then leave without clicking on other pages.
-Conversion rate, on the other hand, is the percentage of users who subscribe or buy an item after viewing your website.
+Bounce rate refers to the percentage of users who land on a page on your website and then leave without clicking on other pages.
+Conversely, the conversion rate is the percentage of users who subscribe or buy an item after viewing your website.

 For your website to succeed, you must make it your goal to decrease your bounce rate while increasing your conversion rate.
 A low bounce rate generally suggests that your web pages are engaging enough to make people want to browse your other content.

-According to eye tracking studies, it only takes a few seconds for viewers to form a notable opinion regarding your website.
+Eye-tracking studies show viewers only need a few seconds to form a notable opinion regarding your website.